 The program has previously hosted many renowned visitors and well known authorities in various areas of expertise ranging from Arabic Language experts like Dr. Mahmoud Al-Batal, author of the Al-Kitab fii Ta'allum al-'Arabiyya series, to regional experts like Dr. Fawaz Trabulsi; on to well-known television anchorman Dan Rather.
-The Culture lectures this year featured Tymour Guksel on the UN in South Lebanon, Rami Khoury from the Issam Fares Institute for Public Policy and International Affairs, and Dr. Fadia Kiwan speaking about Arab Feminism, ďa meet-the-author visitĒ with Dr. Fawaz Traboulsi to discuss his book The History of Modern Lebanon, was added this year.
+This past summer the lectures tended to focus on the Arab spring in the Middle East and the capacity in which it has affected the current changes in Lebanon and its neighboring countries.
+These Topics were presented by Dr. Habib Malik, Dr. Sami Baroudi, Wael Kheir, Dr. Fadia Kiwan and Rami Khouri simultaneously.

-In recent years the program has expanded lecture emphasis to include The Arab Spring and Uprising Issues.
+In recent years, the program has expanded the scope of the lecture emphasis to include The Arab Spring and Uprising Issues.

 Students attending this past session tended to look at the experience as a holistic one where they enjoyed the learning of the Modern Standard Arabic Language and the Lebanese dialect supplemented with sightseeing trips that extended from a hike to the highest peak in the Cedars of Lebanon, to visits to various touristic attractions and special meetings with some of the local political figures making history in the country.